SeaQL/seaography/README.md

 #### Seaography is a GraphQL framework for building GraphQL resolvers using SeaORM entities.
 It ships with a CLI tool that can generate ready-to-compile Rust GraphQL servers from existing MySQL, Postgres and SQLite databases.

+## Features

+* Relational query (1-to-1, 1-to-N)
+* Pagination on query's root entity
+* Filter with operators (e.g. gt, lt, eq)
+* Order by any column

+(Right now there is no mutation, but it's on our plan!)

 ## Quick start - ready to serve in 3 minutes!

 ### Install